sujaltv/ddpw/docs/src/index.rst

     # start
     wrapper.start(task, ('example',))

-Refer to the :ref:`example with MNIST <MNIST example>` for a more detailed example.
+Refer to :ref:`the platform API <platform api>` for more platform-related configurations and the :ref:`example with MNIST <MNIST example>` for a more detailed example.

 .. toctree::
    :caption: Introduction